DICE-UNC/ployglot-microservices/README.txt

 Requirements
 	- irods 4.0 runtime and irods developers kit are installed on server
 	- Makefile and .cpp files for microservices are within server director prior to being compiled
+	- g++ is installed on machine (sudo apt-get install g++)
+        -

 Tutorial for configuring new microservices can be found at https://github.com/irods/irods/blob/master/examples/microservices/microservice_tutorial.rst

-To compile the microservices, use the commande "Make" followed by the following tag for each respective microservice...
+To compile the microservices, use the commande "make" followed by the following tag for each respective microservice...

-irods_curl.cpp: Make curl_get
+irods_curl.cpp: make curl_get

-modAVUMetadataMS.cpp: Make modAVUMetadata
+modAVUMetadataMS.cpp: make modAVUMetadata

-deleteAVUMetadata.cpp: Make deleteAVUMetadata
+deleteAVUMetadata.cpp: make deleteAVUMetadata

-magicNumberMS.cpp: Make magicNumber